TelemetryHarbor/harbor-docs/docs/integrations/airport-weather.md

 **Service starts but no data appears in Grafana**

--   Check the service logs: `journalctl -u harbor-airport -f`.
+-   Check the service logs: `sudo journalctl -u harbor-airport -f`.
 -   Verify the airports you selected are valid ICAO codes.
 -   Ensure your Harbor Scale account is active.